The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 An original dobby pattern.

-Cut and sizing side
+Cutting and sizing side

 A slightly fitted cut, more suited to an “average” physique.

-What about the manufacturing, finishes and details?
+What about the manufacturing, finishing and details?

 Collar and cuffs

 • Hold: thick and rigid, in accordance with the formal use you will make of it.
-Too cardboardy, however, the collar lacks flexibility and “cracks” too much when folded.
+Too cardboard however, the collar lacks flexibility and “cracks” too much when folded.
 We also regret the “integrated” whales which can end up damaging it in the long term, and cannot be changed if they become deformed .

-• Armhole alignment: everything is fine.
+• Armhole alignment: all good.

-• Shirt bottom hem: thin and regular.
+• Shirt bottom hem: fine and regular.

 • Buttonholes: well made, well cleaned.